ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 "Pretty heavy!
 What's in it?"

 "Gifts," said Brent, getting into the passenger seat.
 The cab of the truck was full of discarded styrofoam packaging.
-Brent suddenly felt optimistic.
+Brent suddenly felt optimistic, like he'd get his essays done easily.

-"I was visiting family," continued Brent, as the driver pulled back onto the road rapidly.
+"I was visiting family," continued Brent, as the driver rapidly pulled back onto the road.

 "Impressive!" said the driver.
 "Are you Christian?"